aws-samples/shopfloor-connectivity/docs/adapters/ads.md

 ---
 ### SymbolName
-A string containing the name of the symbol to read from the device.
+The name of the PLC variable to read via ADS protocol.
+Must match exactly the variable name as defined in the TwinCAT project, including full path for structured variables (e.g., 'MAIN.MyStruct.Temperature').
+The name is case-sensitive.

 **Type**: String